Posted June 18, 2020

 - Database and record-keeping proficiency, including donor database/CRM experience.
 Proficiency in Salesforce a plus.

 - The ability to work some evenings, weekends, and irregular hours.
-Ability and willingness to travel regularly in-state and occasionally out-of-state; must possess a valid driver’s license or driver’s privilege card and a reliable vehicle.
+Ability and willingness to travel regularly in-state and occasionally out-of-state, when necessary; must possess a valid driver’s license or driver’s privilege card and a reliable vehicle.

 ABOUT ACLU OF VERMONT